Effective for FY2025

 Group A

-• Stocking/inventorying supplies; shifting materials; preparation of physical materials for transport/accessioning; basic ALMA transactions; assist patrons with routine requests; database searches; basic webpage maintenance; assisting with exhibit displays; basic graphic design; assisting with events
+- Stocking/inventorying supplies; shifting materials; preparation of physical materials for transport/accessioning; basic ALMA transactions; assist patrons with routine requests; database searches; basic webpage maintenance; assisting with exhibit displays; basic graphic design; assisting with events; paging, reshelving, or retrieving materials.

 Group B

-• Research, teaching, counseling; data analysis; qualitative and/or quantitative research methods; interdepartmental and/or interlibrary collaboration; write, proof, and edit various communication materials; administration, processing, and use of archival materials; works with limited supervisory oversight; assist with reference and research requests; supervising student workers; social media management (content creation, editing, scheduling, etc.); creation/maintenance of workflows and documentation
+- Research, teaching, counseling; data analysis; qualitative and/or quantitative research methods; interdepartmental and/or interlibrary collaboration; write, proof, and edit various communication materials; support acquisition of archival materials; conduct preliminary review and inventorying of archival materials; draft new, or suggest additions to, archival finding aids; conduct preliminary archival research; guides researchers in their preliminary use of archival materials; works with limited supervisory oversight; assist with reference and research requests; supervising student workers; social media management (content creation, editing, scheduling, etc.); creation/maintenance of workflows and other documentation, both for administrative and end-user purposes.

 Group C

-• Work requiring advanced skills specific to the field in which you’ll be employed or in which you specialize
+- Work requiring advanced skills, experience, or education specific to the field in which you’ll be employed or in which you specialize

-• Creation/refine/maintenance of workflows and documentation; coordinating with collection contributors; creating lesson guides, selecting topics for primary source sets; participating in instruction activities and/or workshops; coordination of circulation account troubleshooting; lead worker in physical and digital exhibits (selecting items, researching, writing narrative, assisting in curation and publishing); support publishing and creating of Information Action Briefs (IAB); metadata work; assess collections and determine recommendations and/or ordering new materials for collections; collection maintenance; creating summaries and author descriptions of materials; conducting surveys and analyzing data; copy cataloging; assisting with original cataloging; reviewing and correcting catalog records; creating and updating Lib Guides; support outreach, engagement, and/or marketing initiatives; basic in-house stabilization of rare materials; prepare promotional materials; higher level inspection and quality control of materials/files; complex adaptions to bibliographic records in complex formats and/or resolves complex bibliographic problems; drafting articles under direction of Principle Investigators; participate in preparing an extensive scholarly publication; assist with assessment and evaluation of potential donations; serve as primary building supervisor when necessary
+- Creation/refinement/maintenance of workflows and documentation; coordinating with collection contributors; creating lesson guides, selecting topics for primary source sets; participating in instruction activities and/or workshops; coordination of circulation account troubleshooting; lead worker in physical and digital exhibits (selecting items, researching, writing narrative, assisting in curation and publishing); working in close contact with supervisors to establish archival processing plans, provide all levels of review, inventorying, and weeding of acquisitions as part of execution of a processing plan; arranging and describing collections of historical documents or museum artifacts according to accepted standards; creating or updating detailed descriptive archival finding aids; conducting detailed archival research and training; assisting in the creation of on-line finding aids, exhibitions, tours, and public programs; coordinating and supporting requests for digital content; support publishing and creating of Information Action Briefs (IAB); metadata work; assess collections and determine recommendations and/or ordering new materials for collections; collection maintenance; creating summaries and author descriptions of materials; conducting surveys and analyzing data; copy cataloging; assisting with original cataloging; reviewing and correcting catalog records; creating and updating Lib Guides; support outreach, engagement, and/or marketing initiatives; basic in-house stabilization of rare materials; prepare promotional materials; higher level inspection and quality control of materials/files; complex adaptions to bibliographic records in complex formats and/or resolves complex bibliographic problems; drafting articles under direction of Principle Investigators; participate in preparing an extensive scholarly publication; assist with assessment and evaluation of potential donations; serve as primary building supervisor when necessary

 Group D